pingcap/ossinsight/docs/web-framework/01-deep-insight-about-web-framework-2021.md

 +----------------------+-----------+-----------+-------+
 ```

-## Top 10 most used programming languages in WF repos in 2021
+## Top 10 most used programming languages in Web Framework repos in 2021

 <details>